isomerpages/moe-tampinespri/_curriculum/Learning for Life Programme.md

 General Leaders being the core programme which all Tampinesians will experience in the course of their 6 years in school.
 Students are provided with basic leadership skills that will enable them to be effective learners guided by strong moral compasses.

 ![](/images/LLP1.png)

+##### **Tier 2 – Specialised Leaders**

+Specialised Leaders are for students who have exhibited leadership qualities that could be further developed.
+These students are trained to be effective decision makers as they are given projects to participate in.
+Students are also provided with targeted training that will help them to be more effective leaders.